What if awakening.

 And now,

-It's almost like you open your hands.
+It's almost like You open your hands.

 Maybe even it helps to physically just open your hands.

-Let your attention become really broad,
+Let your attention become.

 Like you're opening a space.

-It's a space in which anything at all can arise and be seen.
+It's a space in which Anything at all can arise and be seen.

-You may notice your body weight,
+And in that space you may notice your body weight.

-The feeling of the breath,
+The feeling of the breath.

 And any manner of sensations and experiences.

-But we're not consciously directing our awareness to any of these things.
+Consciously directing our awareness to any of these things.

 There's nowhere to go.